Ranchy101/YouTube-Promotion-Metrics/README.md

 6. Compile and Run TestToExcel.java

 Changelog:
-- Automatic removal of "trash" rows in promotions.txt file
+- Automatic removal of "trash" rows in promotions.txt file.
+- Fixed a small bug that caused your #1 promotion to be invisible.
+Total Promotion counters were moved to Heading as a result.

 Upcoming Changes:
 - An additional sorted list below the current one that sorts by Cost per Sub for ALL promotions.